openhab/openhab-addons/bundles/org.openhab.automation.module.script.graaljs/README.md

 ## Debugging Scripts

-Whilst attaching and stepping though scripts is not supported, detailed stack traces can be enabled by setting a java system property of `graaljs.script.debug` to `true`.
+Whilst attaching and stepping though scripts is not supported, script stack traces will be logged in the namespace `org.openhab.automation.script.javascript.#stack`.
+This can be disabled by setting a java system property of `graaljs.script.debug.disabled` to `true`.